 Why Improving Your Credit Should Be Your Number One New Year’s Resolution

-- You never know what big purchases the year will bring: If you had told me last January that by July we would be living in a new house I would have laughed.
+- You never know what big purchases the year will bring: If you had told me in January of 2019 that by July we would be living in a new house I would have laughed.
 Moving was NOT on our agenda for 2019.
 But 6 months later we were moved.
 Had we not been taking care of our credit it would have been a much harder situation.
-Because we make monitoring our credit and staying on top of bills such an important part of our everyday life getting a home loan was easy!
+Because we make monitoring our credit and staying on top of bills such an important part of our everyday life getting a home loan was super easy!

 - January is a great time to set monthly/yearly habits: In 2015 there were a few things I started doing and I started them on January 1st.
 For some reason starting in January seems to make habits stick for me.
 Every year I have added things to that and I notice that starting now really helps.
 Plus at the end of the year, you have a bigger picture to see how far you’ve come vs starting in mid-year.
-I love this info about how to raise your score after years of inactivity!

 - Your credit tells any institution what they need to know about you: If you end up wanting to open a new credit card account this year, or taking out a loan, or buying a car your credit is a major player.
 You can have a great income but if you have lousy credit it’s going to make a big difference in what you can get approved for and what your interest rate is.
 You want to start your year off with a fresh clean slate and that way if you need anything during the year you already know you’re covered.

 - Your credit controls most aspects of your life: As I mentioned above, your credit tells banks and other institutions where you stand.
 They don’t care what kind of person you are or what job you have they just look at numbers and numbers are EVERYTHING when it comes to credit.